JeffersonLab/wildfly/README.md

 docker exec -it demo /opt/jboss/wildfly/bin/jboss-cli.sh --connect -c shutdown docker cp demo:/opt/jboss/wildfly .
 ```
-<b>Docker Runtime</b>
+### Docker Runtime

-These environment variables are Docker specific and are used by the entrypoint.sh script to wait on the Oracle database to start.
+These environment variables are Docker specific and are used by the [docker-entrypoint.sh](https://github.com/JeffersonLab/wildfly/blob/main/scripts/docker-entrypoint.sh) script to wait on the Oracle database to start.

 | Name                | Description                                                                                     |
 |---------------------|-------------------------------------------------------------------------------------------------|